Death of a Salesman

 BIFF: You’re practically full of it!
 We all are!
 And I’m through with it.
 [To Willy]: Now hear this Willy, this is me.
 (Act 2)

-Biff desperately struggles to demand truth amidst the chronic deception that his family maintains.
+Biff desperately struggles to demand truth amid the chronic deception that his family maintains.
 He takes a stand against all the lies, leading to tragic consequences.